John of Ávila: Influence

 Ávila's saintly reputation, as well as his efforts to reform the clergy, to establish schools and colleges, and to catechise the laity, were the inspiration for many later reformers.
 He is especially revered by the Jesuits.
 Their development in Spain is attributed to his friendship and support for the Society of Jesus.

 There is a church in Alcalá de Henares dedicated to him: St. John of Ávila Parish Church.
+The school Colegio Maestro Ávila in Salamanca is named after him.

 Veneration

-Ávila was declared Venerable by Pope Clement XIII on 8 February 1759 and beatified by Pope Leo XIII on 15 November 1893.
+Ávila was declared Venerable by Pope Clement XIII on 8 February 1759.
+He was beatified by Pope Leo XIII on 15 November 1894, and the cause for his canonization was opened on 14 March 1952.
 On 31 May 1970 he was canonized by Pope Paul VI.

 Pope Benedict XVI named him a Doctor of the Church on 7 October 2012, the Feast of the Holy Rosary.
 The proclamation of the two new Doctors of the Church was made by Pope Benedict before tens of thousands of people in St. Peter's Square.
 During his homily, Pope Benedict said that John of Ávila was a "profound expert on the sacred Scriptures, he was gifted with an ardent missionary spirit.
 He knew how to penetrate in a uniquely profound way the mysteries of the redemption worked by Christ for humanity.
 A man of God, he united constant prayer to apostolic action.
 He dedicated himself to preaching and to the more frequent practice of the sacraments, concentrating his commitment on improving the formation of candidates for the priesthood, of religious and of lay people, with a view to a fruitful reform of the Church".

 According to the Apostolic letter for the proclamation to Doctor of the Church, John of Ávila explained that "Christian spiritual life, as a participation in the life of the Blessed Trinity, begins with faith in the God who is Love, is grounded in God's goodness and mercy as expressed in the merits of Christ, and is wholly guided by the Spirit".
 More than a venerable professor, "Father Master Avila" was primarily a preacher and closely friend of Ignatius Loyola.
 John of Ávila authored a "prayerful and sapiential" theology, based on the "primacy of Christ and of grace in relation to the love of God, for which he showed "a profound knowledge of the Bible", without setting forth a systematic synthesis.

 The Congregation for Divine Worship and the Discipline of the Sacraments fixed his optional memorial as 10 May.